Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 #### Learn more

-* Azure Data Lake
+* Azure Data Lake Store
-    * [PowerShell Tutorials](https://github.com/MicrosoftBigData/AzureDataLake/blob/master/docs/PowerShell/Tutorials.md) - Learn how to perform some basic activities with your Azure Data Lake account in PowerShell.
+    * [PowerShell Tutorials](https://github.com/MicrosoftBigData/AzureDataLake/blob/master/docs/PowerShell/Tutorials.md) - Learn how to perform some basic activities with your Azure Data Lake Store account in PowerShell.
-    * [PowerShell User Manual](https://github.com/MicrosoftBigData/AzureDataLake/tree/master/docs/PowerShell/UserManual.md) - See how to use the Azure Data Lake PowerShell cmdlets.
+    * [PowerShell User Manual](https://github.com/MicrosoftBigData/AzureDataLake/tree/master/docs/PowerShell/UserManual.md) - See how to use the Azure Data Lake Store PowerShell cmdlets.

 ------------